 | Radial / Mandala | Rotational symmetry with 3 to 32 fold count, distributed evenly around the center |

-Supported tools: Brush, Eraser, Raster Brush, Spray Paint, Calligraphy, Blur, Sharpen, Dodge/Burn, and Smudge.
+Supported tools: Brush, Smart Brush, Eraser, Spray Paint, Calligraphy, Blur, Sharpen, Dodge/Burn, Smudge, Clone Stamp, Color Replace, and Liquify.

 The Status Bar shows the active symmetry mode with a green indicator.
 Click the indicator to disable symmetry painting.